-In addition to the components of the TMDL implementation plan described above, DDOE conducts a large number of ongoing programmatic stormwater management activities that reduce loads in the District.
+In addition to the components of the TMDL implementation plan described above, DOEE conducts a large number of ongoing programmatic stormwater management activities that reduce loads in the District.
 These programmatic activities, many of which were summarized in Section 5.3.1., are mandated by the District's NPDES permit.
 The focus of these activities is on identification, tracking, and management of potential sources of stormwater pollution; education and outreach on stormwater issues; and tracking, operation, maintenance and management of existing BMPs.
-As described in Section 5.3.1, while it is difficult to quantify the specific impact of many of these activities on load reduction, they are nonetheless critical components of a successful program to control stormwater and thus reduce loads and meet MS4 WLAs.
+As described in Section 5.3.1, while it is difficult to quantify the specific impact of many of these activities on load reduction, they are nonetheless critical components of a successful program to control stormwater.